-Author has written 14 stories for Song of the Lioness, Harry Potter, Fullmetal Alchemist, Lost Odyssey, Final Fantasy XII, Professor Layton, Criminal Minds, Sherlock, Persona Series, Jane Eyre, and Dragon Age.
+Author has written 12 stories for Song of the Lioness, Harry Potter, Fullmetal Alchemist, Lost Odyssey, Final Fantasy XII, Professor Layton, Criminal Minds, Sherlock, and Persona Series.

 How the descend into madness started.
 A very rushed but whimsical piece in the end.
 Plot explanation was never my forte...

 Narcissus - SotL